acumos/system-integration/docs/oneclick-deploy/user-guide.rst

   in charts/jupyterhub/setup_jupyterhub.sh.

-For other components, k8s nodeports are currently used for primary access or supplementatl access.
+For other components, k8s nodeports are currently used for primary access or supplemental access.
 Note that if possible, these services will be migrated to access via the ingress controller, early in the next release.
 However, in many cases these services may be provided as shared application services, and deployed outside the Acumos platform.
 The AIO toolset supports that as an option,